Raye: 2014–2018: Early career and breakthrough

-In November 2014, at the age of 17, Raye independently uploaded her debut extended play (EP), Welcome to the Winter, to SoundCloud.
-She wrote, recorded, and co-produced the seven tracks included on the track listing.
-Olly Alexander, the then-lead singer of the English band Years & Years, discovered the EP's single "Hotbox" through Hype Machine and sent it to the record label he was signed to, Polydor Records.
+In November 2014, at the age of 17, Raye independently uploaded her debut extended play (EP), Welcome to the Winter, to the audio streaming service SoundCloud.
+She wrote, recorded, and co-produced the seven tracks on the track listing.
+Olly Alexander, then the lead singer of the band Years & Years, discovered the EP's single "Hotbox" through the music website Hype Machine and sent it to the record label he was signed to, Polydor Records.
 Raye signed a contract with them thereafter.
 In 2015, she released the single "Alien" featuring Avelino and covered the Years & Years song "Shine", later opening for the band's show at Shepherd's Bush Empire.

 Raye's following EP, Second, was released in August 2016 through Polydor.
 She co-wrote its single "I, U, Us" with the singers Noonie Bao and Charli XCX; the latter also directed the song's music video.
-The same year, Raye featured on Jonas Blue's "By Your Side" and Jax Jones's "You Don't Know Me", which respectively reached numbers 15 and 3 on the UK singles chart.
+The same year, Raye featured on Jonas Blue's "By Your Side" and Jax Jones's "You Don't Know Me", which respectively reached numbers fifteen and three on the UK singles chart.
 "By Your Side" became her first song to enter the chart.
-Months later, she served as an opening act for a concert tour by the singer Jess Glynne.
+Months later, Raye served as an opening act for a concert tour by the singer Jess Glynne.

-Raye performed at the club XOYO in London in February 2017, receiving positive reviews from publications; The Line of Best Fit described her as "a pop powerhouse worth keeping an eye on".
+Raye performed at the club XOYO in London in February 2017, receiving positive reviews from publications.
 She worked on Charli XCX's "After the Afterparty", and appeared on the "VIP" remix to the song with the singer Rita Ora and the rapper Stefflon Don.
 Raye starred on the music video for the Stormzy song "Big For Your Boots" in the same month, and featured on the track "Dreamer" from Charli XCX's collaborative project Number 1 Angel (2017).
 The singles "The Line" and "Decline" were also released in 2017; the latter featured the singer Mr Eazi.
-Her third EP, Side Tape, premiered in 2018, following the release of the single "Cigarette", in collaboration with the singer Mabel and Don.
+Raye's third EP, Side Tape, premiered in 2018, following the release of the single "Cigarette", which features Don and the singer Mabel.
 In parallel, Raye received writing credits on songs by the girl group Little Mix and the singer John Legend.
 In June, Raye performed at the Summertime Ball in London, held by the radio network Capital.
 Later in 2018, she released a stand-alone single dedicated to her friends and supported Ora and the singer-songwriter Halsey on their respective concert tours.
-Raye embarked on her first headlining tour at the end of the year.
+Raye embarked on her first headlining tour in 2018.